logologo

 What is the Graduate Route Visa?

-This is significant because the Skilled Worker visa requires an employer sponsor and a salary of £41,700+.
-The Graduate Route gives new graduates time to gain UK work experience, build a CV, and find a qualifying role before making that commitment.
+Why does that matter?
+The Skilled Worker visa requires an employer sponsor and a salary of at least £41,700.
+The Graduate Route buys you time to gain UK experience, build a CV, and land a qualifying role before you need to make that jump.

 Who Is Eligible?